ck4adventure/gatbsy-portfolio/src/content/rails-setup.md

 ## Setup DB

-### Postgresql
+#### Postgresql

-Make sure it's up and running
+Make sure the postgres server is up and running on your local.

-### Create the project db
+#### Create the project db

-Doing this first can help make sure no errors and connected `rails db:create`
+Doing this first can help make sure no errors and connected:

+`rails db:create`